Skip advert

 How safe is the Volvo EX90?

-As you’d expect, there’s loads of safety kit on the Volvo EX90.
-While the EX90 is yet to be tested by Euro NCAP, the brand’s reputation for safety means it will be aiming for a full five stars when and if it does get tested.
+Volvo is a name synonymous with safety, so as you’d expect, there’s loads of safety kit on the Volvo EX90.
+Euro NCAP itself has not yet tested the Volvo EX90, but you can bet Volvo itself has, so it will be expecting to receive a five-star rating once tested independently.
 The EX90 gets side-impact protection, whiplash protection and run-off-road protection technology.
 Cross-traffic alert will warn you and even brake for you if you’re about to drive into the path of traffic, while there’s also a blind-spot warning and steering assist function.
 The car also monitors your attention and warns if you’re distracted, but we found the system was thankfully not overly intrusive.

 What are the Volvo EX90 service intervals?